Celulitis

 Were you looking for information about Cellulitis?
 Celulitis is a common misspelling of cellulitis.

-(Click Cellulitis for more information on the types of cellulitis, what causes the infection, and how to diagnose it.)
+(Click Cellulitis for more information on the types of cellulitis, what causes the infection, and how to diagnose it.
+You can also click on the links in the box to the right for more specific information.)

 Written by/reviewed by: Arthur Schoenstadt, MD